aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/advanced-operations/working-with-documents/split-pdf/_index.md

 ## Split PDF into two files using JavaScript

 This topic shows how to split PDF pages into individual PDF files using JavaScript.

-**How does this feature work?**
+Currently, we support splitting into two parts.
+It means that `pageToSplit` is a marker for division.
+The first file will contain all pages from 1 to `pageToSplit` inclusively, and the second file will have the rest of the pages.

-In 'pageToSplit' we specify the number of pages, inclusive, to leave in the first file, the remaining pages of the document will be placed in the second.
-Such operations are very time-consuming, so we recommend using **Web Worker example**.
-Let's try!
+Splitting operation depends on the number of pages in the document and can be very time-consuming.
+Therefore, we highly recommend using Web Workers.

-The next code snippet is a JavaScript program that uses a Web Worker to split a PDF file into two files.
-The Web Worker is created from the file "AsposePDFforJS.js" and has two event handlers: one for errors and one for messages.
-The error handler logs the error message to the console, while the message handler displays the result or the error text in the element with the id "output".
-The result is either a link to download the two split files or an error message.
-Here's a step of the code:
+The provided code snippet is an example of using a Web Worker in JavaScript to split a PDF file into two separate PDF files and offer the user the option to download the resulting files.
+Here's a steps of the code:

-1. A Web Worker is initialized using the "AsposePDFforJS.js" script file.
-This Web Worker will handle PDF file-splitting tasks in the background.
-Any errors that occur in the worker are captured and logged into the console.
+1. Creating a Web Worker.
+A web worker is initialized using the "AsposePDFforJS.js" script file.
+This web worker will handle PDF file-splitting tasks in the background.
+In our example, any errors that occur in the worker are captured and logged into the console.

-1. The Web Worker also has a message event handler that receives messages from the main thread and responds accordingly.
-The messages contain the PDF file content and the parameters for the splitting operation, such as the page number to split at and the output file names.
+1. Message Handling.
+The web worker is set up to listen for messages using the onmessage event handler.
+When it receives a message from the web page, it processes the request and sends a response back to the main thread.

-1. The program defines a function ffileSplit that is executed when the user selects a PDF file from a file input element.
-The function uses a FileReader to read the file as an array buffer and sends it to the Web Worker with a postMessage call.
+1. File Splitting Event Handler.
+There is an event handler ffileSplit that triggers when a user selects a PDF file for splitting.
+It reads the selected PDF file using a FileReader and sends the file content and relevant parameters (such as the number of pages to split and output file names) to the web worker via a postMessage call.

-1. The program also defines a function [DownloadFile](https://reference.aspose.com/pdf/javascript-cpp/misc/downloadfile/) that creates a download link for a given file.
-The function takes the file name, the MIME type, and the file content as arguments.
-The function creates a blob object from the file content and assigns it to the href attribute of the link.
-The function also sets the download attribute of the link to the file name and appends the link to the document body.
+1. Download File Function.
+The [DownloadFile](https://reference.aspose.com/pdf/javascript-cpp/misc/downloadfile/) function is responsible for generating a link that allows the user to download a file.
+It accepts the filename, MIME type, and file content.
+The function creates a download link, associates the file content with it, sets the filename, and adds it to the document.
+This allows the user to download the resulting PDF files.

-1. Next, if the 'json.errorCode' is 0, then json.fileNameResult will contain the name you specified earlier.
+1. Message Handling in the Web Worker.
+Next, if the 'json.errorCode' is 0, then json.fileNameResult will contain the name you specified earlier.
 If the 'json.errorCode' parameter is not equal to 0 and, accordingly, there will be an error in your file, then information about such an error will be contained in the 'json.errorText' property.

-1. The program updates the element with id "output" with the result from the Web Worker.
-If the errorCode is 0, it means that the operation was successful and it displays two download links for the output files using the DownloadFile function.
-If the errorCode is not 0, it means that there was an error and it displays an error message using the errorText property.
+1. Result Display.
+The main page includes an element with the ID 'output'.
+When the web worker sends a message with the result, it updates the 'output' element.
+If the operation is successful, it displays download links for the two split PDF files.
+If there's an error, it displays an error message.

-This code demonstrates a way to offload resource-intensive PDF file-splitting tasks to a Web Worker to prevent blocking the main UI thread.
+This code demonstrates a way to offload resource-intensive PDF file splitting tasks to a web worker to prevent blocking the main UI thread.
 It also offers a user-friendly way to download the split PDF files.

 ```js